Narcissa Wright: Career

 In 2006, Wright gained an interest in glitches and exploits used to complete games faster than their designers had intended.
 She started reading discussions about speedrunning games, at the Speed Demos Archive's forums.
 She soon began to speedrun games herself and spent hours practicing games, most notably The Legend of Zelda: Ocarina of Time and The Legend of Zelda: The Wind Waker.
 Wright practiced both of the games for hours while streaming on her Twitch account, building up a large audience.
-In July 2014, Wright achieved the world record for The Legend of Zelda: Ocarina of Time, completing the game in 18 minutes and 10 seconds.
-This run is one of the most famous speedruns of Ocarina of Time, partly due to Wright's video providing commentary and explanation on the methods used in the run which gained over a million views on YouTube.
-The record stood for half a year when it was beaten by three seconds by Joel W. "Jodenstone" Ekman.
+In July 2014, Wright achieved the world record for The Legend of Zelda: Ocarina of Time, completing the game in 18 minutes and 10 seconds on the iQue Player.
+This run is one of the most famous speedruns of Ocarina of Time, partly due to Wright's video providing commentary and explanation on the methods used in the run, which gained over a million views on YouTube.
+The record stood for half a year, until it was beaten by three seconds by Joel W. "Jodenstone" Ekman.
 As Wright's popularity started to grow, she began to stream more games such as Paper Mario and Castlevania 64.

 In 2009, she and Daniel "Jiano" Hart together created the website SpeedRunsLive.
 The two aimed to create a "richly developed speedrunning racing platform" through an Internet Relay Chat community run by a Racebot.
 The website soon grew to host many speedrunners who live streamed through Twitch.
 Wright and many other members of SpeedRunsLive have attended various charitable events in the past hosted by Speed Demos Archive, most notably Awesome Games Done Quick.
 She has supported almost all of these events by running games during marathons.

 Wright is also an accomplished Super Smash Bros.
 Melee player, having played Melee at EVO 2013 and 2014.

 In 2015, Wright was invited by Nintendo to attend the Nintendo World Championships along with fifteen other players.
 She managed to reach the final round of the competition, where she competed with John Numbers to get as far as possible in a series of four Super Mario Maker levels.
 She placed second in the Championships after facing difficulty with a section of the final level, and received a New Nintendo 3DS XL signed by Shigeru Miyamoto for her efforts.